 EthnoPhysics is about Humans

 EthnoPhysics has almost nothing to say about the mysteries of the universe.
 It is called ethno physics because it is based on the experience of all sorts of people.
 It explicitly includes cultural notions of classification, often a Western style, along with some other ways of organizing things.
 And it incorporates socially established priorities about what gets attention.
-This inclusive view enriches theoretical development with an expanded library of semiotic textures.
+This inclusive view enriches theoretical development from an expanded library of semiotic textures.